DustinHendrickson/mod-player-bot-level-brackets/README.md

   When enabled, bots that are on real players' friend lists are excluded from level bracket adjustments.
 - **Dynamic Distribution:**
   Optionally enable dynamic recalculation of bot distribution percentages based on the number of non-bot players present in each bracket.
+- **Sync Factions Bracket:**
+  Requires Dynamic Distribution to be on.
+Optionally enable synchronized bracket and weighting logic between Alliance and Horde.
+When enabled, both bracket range definitions must match exactly for both factions and real player activity from either faction influences bot bracket distribution for both factions.
 - **Debug Modes:**
   Full and Lite debug modes provide detailed logging for troubleshooting and monitoring bot adjustments.